aegis-fate-gh/homelab/README.md

 ## Software Stack

 ### Hypervisor
-Eos runs on Proxmox, which is configured in a cluster, and with CEPH for the clustered storage.
-Andromeda (The test server) also runs on Proxmox
+All of my nodes run on Proxmox, which is configured into a cluster, with CEPH for the clustered storage.

 ### VM's
 The VM's are a mix of Ubuntu server for everything related to Docker, and Windows 11 for when I need / want a UI.
 And as a place to remote into.